Meet our amazing team of staff who are working to bring our vision to life!

 Silke Göbel

-Silke is a Reader at the Department of Psychology at the University of York (UK).
+Silke is a Professor at the Department of Psychology at the University of York (UK).
 There she runs the Numerical Cognition Lab.

 At CEML Silke leads Challenge 2 and contributes to Challenge 1.